avid0/Alom/README.md

   - % Resistant to `forging keys and hashes to disable antitamper`
   - % Resistant to `reading and editing program memory`
   - ?
 Slowly obfuscatoring and Increase script size
+- **partitioning** (and fast_partitioning)
+  - % Resistant to `forging keys and hashes to disable antitamper`
+  - % Resistant to `reading and editing program memory`
+  - ?
+Slight increase in script size and Very faster than memtwister

-> :warning: Alom version 2.0 is weak without memtwister round.
-But it is disabled by default.
+> :warning: Alom version 2.1 is weak without memtwister and partitioning rounds.
 Be careful in choosing options.
+> Of course, alomencoder.obfs.php file does not use any of these rounds.

 ## Properties